The confusing bits of JSONPath explained

 Never do .[ in JSONPath.
 If you do, it’s probably a mistake.

 In JSONPath you can use either a dot or square brackets to descend through the tree: $[a][b] is the same as $.a.b.
-Dotted seems more elegant, so I started out preferring that, but sometimes you have to use the square brackets if you want to express alternative options, eg [get,put,post].
+Dotted seems more elegant, so I started out preferring that, but sometimes you have to use the square brackets if you want to express alternative options, eg [get,post].
 The problem comes if you try to combine the two:

 Two path separators in a row with no path token in between is a descendent selector (at least in the jsonpath-plus parser) which allows the parser to navigate through any number of levels to reach the next matching token.
-That’s typically expressed as .., eg. $..properties.* (which matches children of the key properties whereever it appears in the document).

 Source JSON (YAML)